Free digital copy

 Ramsey Baghdadi, consumer analyst at GlobalData, added that to avoid consumers switching off, higher standards of transparency are needed, “such as using traceable technology throughout to avoid confusion and mistrust of final product claims,” he said.

 “Much of the information is displayed at present, but it is more ‘take our word for it’.
 Software can change this and make it more factual, reliable and believable,” he said.
+The technology, in turn, will help consumers make more informed decisions and discover when a food brand’s commitment to transparency is genuine and when it is merely greenwashing.

 Mike suggested QR codes on packaging and dedicated sections on company websites to sustainability and ethics, as well as blockchain technology.
 “Brands can become early adopters of such technology, providing information on all aspects of supply chain management and educating consumers on how to access this information,” he said.